XanaGA/CrossOver/README.md

 # :newspaper: News
 - ![](https://img.shields.io/badge/New!-8A2BE2) **Version 1.0** - **CrossOver is now stronger than ever**.
 We recommend updating to this version; changes include:
   - More powerful pre-trained checkpoints; now available on Huggingface 👉 [here](https://huggingface.co/gradient-spaces/CrossOver/tree/main).
   - Support for 2 additional datasets - ARKitScenes & MultiScan

-- [2025-05] Pretrained checkpoints have been moved to HuggingFace 👉 [here](https://huggingface.co/gradient-spaces/CrossOver/tree/main).
 - [2025-03] CrossOver is accepted to **CVPR 2025** as **Highlight**. 🔥
 - [2025-02] **Version 0.1** - We release CrossOver on arXiv with codebase + pre-trained checkpoints.
 Checkout our [paper](https://arxiv.org/abs/2502.15011) and [website](https://sayands.github.io/crossover/).